 (In fact, most people that search using “How to” keywords want steps).

 So if you want to rank for that term, I highly recommend writing a post that includes steps.

 As a bonus, clearly-outlined steps can also help you rank in the Featured Snippets box.

-For example, our content appears in the Featured Snippet box for the term: “how to use the Google Keyword Planner”.
+For example, our content appears in the Featured Snippet box for the term: “how to rank higher on Google”.

 Why Search Intent Is the Secret to Superior Keyword Research: Excellent video that outlines how to keep intent in mind as you do keyword research.

 SEO Case Study: How I Increased My Organic Traffic 652% in 7 Days: How “The Skyscraper Technique 2.0” boosted traffic to one of my pages by more than 6x.